vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps offers [assisted content monitoring](https://developer.vippsmobilepay.com/docs/APIs/order-management-api/vipps-order-management-api#vipps-assisted-content-monitoring) as a way for Merchants to deal with the regulatory demands of content monitoring.
 For some merchants Vipps can utilize the merchant's webpage for content monitoring, continuously verifying that the actual products being sold coincides with the expected products.
-If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short lived then you must utilize Vipps Assisted Content Monitoring.
+If you, as a merchant, do not have a permanent website that can be utilized for content monitoring, for example you do not have a user facing website or the website is ephemeral/short-lived then you must utilize Vipps Assisted Content Monitoring.
 In order to comply with Vipps Assisted Content Monitoring all transactions must be posted to the Order Management receipts functionality described in this section.

 ## System integration guidelines